thisismydemo/thisismydemo.github.io/content/post/2023-10-16-azure-stack-hci---part-iii---advanced-deployment-of-a-single-node-cluster.md

     do { $Test = Test-NetConnection -ComputerName $Server -CommonTCPPort WINRM }while ($test.TcpTestSucceeded -eq $False) }
 ```

 ----

 ## Cluster Networking

+Now, this is the section that changed drastically since I wrote the blog.
+I am leaving the old way or what we would call the manual way just for reference but I am adding how to do this using Network ATC as well.

+### The Manual Way
 If we were deploying this solution on Physical nodes we would be able to take advantage of [Network ATC](https://learn.microsoft.com/en-us/azure-stack/hci/deploy/network-atc?tabs=22H2).
 However, ***Network ATC is not supported on a virtual environments*** so we will configure our networks manually and using PowerShell.
 I guess in theory you could do a lot of this in the Windows Admin Center but PowerShell is a lot easier, when it comes to multi-node systems you are trying to configure for a cluster.

 The following image shows how I am going to configure my host today.
 Each of my nodes have 4 virtual nics that represent 4 physical nics in this case.